-It gives me the sense of freedom in my creativity, and in many cases, I let my feelings guide me without consciously knowing what the next move will be.
+It gives me the sense of freedom in my creativity.
+I let my feelings guide me without consciously knowing what will be the next stroke.
 I surrender myself to the moment and let it show me the way.
-At times that I have a mental or visual scenery in front of me, I still let the inner voice guide me.
-I adore the feeling and sense the flow of a wonderful energy go through me when involved in my painting.
+At times when I have a certain mental or visual image in front of me, I still let the inner voice guide me.
+I adore the feeling and sense of the flow of a wonderful energy go through me when I am involved in my painting.

 I hope this feeling reflects itself to those who see and appreciate my work.“